NUR1120 Social Determinants of Health

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- Exam will be held during the end of semester examination period.
-Please refer to the examination timetable when published.
+- Exam will be held during the end of semester examination period (date to be advised)

 Important assessment information

 It is the students' responsibility to participate appropriately in all activities (such as lectures, tutorials, on-line topic exploration) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
 Attendance at the residential is expected (details will be provided by the examiner as to dates and location).

 Requirements for students to complete each assessment item satisfactorily:

 To satisfactorily complete an assessment item a student must achieve at least 50% of the marks awarded for the piece of assessment.
 Refer to Statement 4 below for the requirements to receive a passing grade in this course.

 Penalties for late submission of required work: